 Check Prices for Disney's Beach Club Resort in Orlando

 Best for: Disney fans who want to make a splash

-You can’t go wrong at either of the water parks at Walt Disney World.
-Think of them like two sides of a coin: Blizzard Beach offers a “snowy” ski resort theme complete with a chairlift that travels to the top of Mount Gushmore.
+Blizzard Beach offers a “snowy” ski resort theme complete with a chairlift that travels to the top of Mount Gushmore.
 You can brave the 120-foot drop of Summit Plummet or travel down the mountain in a more leisurely but still just-as-wet way.
-Typhoon Lagoon sets a tropical, stormy scene with a 400-foot water coaster and North America’s largest wave pool that churns out seriously powerful six-foot swells.
-Both feature play areas for younger kids, lazy rivers, and single- and multi-rider slides.
+It also features a play area for younger kids, a lazy river, and single- and multi-rider slides.

 Where to stay: Stay in the swim at Four Seasons Resort Orlando.
 The luxury hotel located on Disney property boasts its own five-acre water park with two waterslides, a lazy river, a splash zone, and a family pool that shows “dive in” movies on Saturday nights.

 Check Prices for Four Seasons Resort Orlando at Walt Disney World Resort in Orlando